fusionjs/fusionjs/fusion-plugin-csrf-protection/README.md

 Provides a modified `fetch` that is automatically secure against CSRF attacks for non-idempotent HTTP methods.

-This plugin handles csrf protection by adding a server side middleware that checks for a valid csrf token on requests for non-idempotent HTTP methods (e.g. POST).
-It generates a csrf secret once per session based on a combination of a timestamp and a server side stored secret and stores this using the provided session plugin (usually via an encrypted cookie).
-It uses this csrf secret to generate and validate csrf tokens per request.
+This enhancer handles csrf protection by adding a server side middleware that checks for a valid csrf token on requests for non-idempotent HTTP methods (e.g. POST).

-NOTE: If you're making requests to CSRF protected endpoints from React, you should use [fusion-plugin-csrf-protection-react](https://github.com/fusionjs/fusion-plugin-csrf-protection-react) instead of this package.

 ---

 ### Table of contents